Redbird SRA advisories

 - Children under 18 are required to wear helmets in side-by-side ORVs and UTVs.
 Redbird SRA does not have helmets for sale or loan.
 Plan accordingly.

-Named after the Redbird Coal Mine, the property is approximately 1400 acres of former surface and underground coal mine land.
+Named after the Redbird Coal Mine, the property is approximately 1,400 acres of former surface and underground coal mine land.
 Its unique history has given us both treasures and challenges.
-Miles of trails for all skill levels lure ORV enthusiasts to the property and reward them with rich and diverse experiences.
-From gentle slopes to the technically difficult, it can be found at Redbird.
+Miles of trails for all skill levels bring ORV enthusiasts to the property and reward them with rich and diverse experiences.
+Gentle slopes to the technically difficult, can be found at Redbird.
 The mining operations also left us with a property that has required extensive reclamation efforts that continue today, and will continue into the future.
 Several acres within Redbird are highly sensitive and require visitors to be ever respectful and aware of the land.
 Fortunately, these challenges heighten our awareness of the need for trails that thrill our visitors and give us the opportunity to provide diverse recreation opportunities.

 Whether you are wandering through thick wooded acres or traversing challenging hills and ravines you’ll be tired and satisfied by the end of the day.

 For more information about Indiana’s Off-Roading opportunities visit Interlake State Recreation Area.

 - Off-road vehicle recreation – All vehicle types welcome.

 - Dirt bike

 - Home built

 - Mountain biking